apple/foundationdb/design/LoadBalancing/LoadBalancing.md

 ### Send requests to workers

-Here it is assumed that there are at least one alternative available.
+Here it is assumed that there is at least one alternative available.

 ```mermaid
 graph LR